 Early AM’s are becoming my best friend at the moment!
-On the plus side, it seems to be the time where I think of things to write about.
-I know God works in mysterious ways but come on!- I need my sleep!… I just know women will be crying out at the screen now, telling me to get used to it!- there will be many more AM calls once the baby arrives!
+On the plus side, it seems to be the time I think of things to write about.
+I know God works in mysterious ways but come on- I need my sleep!… I just know women will be crying out at the screen right now, telling me to get used to it – there will be many more AM calls once the baby arrives!

-So as I awoke for my timely toilet stop in the early hours, I quickly checked my phone to see what time it was as I usually do- I count how many hours sleep I have left till I need to wake up!- don’t ask!
-I had purposely put it on charge before going to bed so I’d wake up with a fully charged phone in the morning.
+So as I awoke for my timely toilet stop in the early hours, I quickly checked my phone to see what time it was as I usually do.
+I count how many hours sleep I have left till I need to wake up- don’t ask!
+I had purposely put it on charge before going to bed so I’d wake with a fully charged phone in the morning.

 This got me thinking about my relationship with God.
 I haven fallen subject many a time to re-charging myself up on His word, prayer and spending time with him only when things are going pear-shaped or I feel I’ve hit rock bottom.

 I am pretty sure we would cope with; uncertainty, doubt, stress, fear, worry, trying new things etc. in a more peaceful way because we’ve charged up and prepared our attitudes, knowing who we put our faith and trust in- God.
-We’ve not waited until we feel all of the above- we’ve prepared ourselves daily so that when we face opposition, big decisions, high and low times- we are already fully charged- not running on empty, flashing our warning lights, just about to fall flat on our faces.
+We’ve not waited until we feel all of the above- rather, we’ve prepared ourselves daily so that when we face opposition, big decisions, high and low times, we are already fully charged, not running on empty and flashing our warning lights.

 What if we also gave God as much time as we do our phones?
-It’s quite common now to glance over at anyone in a restaurant and you will most likely see them fixated on their phone- I’m even guilty of this!
+It’s quite common now to glance over at anyone in a restaurant and see them fixated on their phone- I’m even guilty of this!
 My phone gets A LOT of my attention!
-But I also give enough time for my phone to charge- I know if I pull the plug too soon I’m going to be stuck later because my phone doesn’t run effectively off half a charge.
+But I also give enough time for my phone to charge.
+I know if I pull the plug too soon I’m going to be stuck later because my phone doesn’t run effectively off half a charge.

 How true for our walk with God?
-What if we allotted enough time- the time he deserves- to spend in his presence?
-Rather than just slotting in a quick 10 minutes out of our busy schedules or out of satisfying our mind knowing we’ve put some time aside for God- yep!
-I’m guilty of this too!
-It would be a challenge alright- and I’m sure I’ll come to find this even more true when our baby girl arrives- but what if?!
+What if we allotted enough time, the time he deserves, to spend in his presence?
+Rather than just slotting in a quick 10 minutes out of our busy schedules or out of satisfying our mind knowing we’ve put some time aside for God (yes!
+I’m guilty of this too- God points!)
+It would be a challenge alright, and I’m sure I’ll come to find this even more true when our baby girl arrives- but what if?!
 Just imagine how different our relationship would be with Him!

-On a Sunday I attend church and I fell we plug in, leave feeling fully charged and ready to face our week.
+On a Sunday I attend church and I feel we plug in, leave feeling fully charged and ready to face our week.
 However, even in my own life, I can almost physically see my battery draining as soon as I walk out of the doors!
 I go from 100% Green to Amber and then Red, sometimes before I’ve even reached Monday!
-In the week we become deflated- ready for another Sunday pick-me-up and it becomes a continuous cycle- or am I on my own there?… Yet I know that God is crying out for me to spend more time with him so I am prepared for the days when I feel like I’m running on a flat battery and so I can better understand his love.
+In the week we become deflated- ready for another Sunday pick-me-up and it becomes a continuous cycle.
+Yet I know that God is crying out for me to spend more time with him so I am prepared for the days when I feel like I’m running on a flat battery and so I can better understand his love.
 He promises that if we come to Him, He will lighten our burdens and he will give us rest- how awesome!
 But why do we do this as a last resort, trying to do everything in our own strength!